Where PacWest Banc Stands With Analysts - PacWest Banc (NASDAQ:PACW)

 |0

-In the last 3 months, 4 analysts have offered 12-month price targets for PacWest Banc.
-The company has an average price target of $33.25 with a high of $35.00 and a low of $28.00.
+According to 5 analyst offering 12-month price targets in the last 3 months, PacWest Banc has an average price target of $33.6 with a high of $35.00 and a low of $28.00.

 Ratings come from analysts, or specialists within banking and financial systems that report for specific stocks or defined sectors (typically once per quarter for each stock).
 Analysts usually derive their information from company conference calls and meetings, financial statements, and conversations with important insiders to reach their decisions.